Davis and White ready to excel

 Remarkably they have won their last 11 competitions, are unbeaten for 22 months and are favorites to become the first Americans to win the ice dance gold medal at a Winter Games.

-Since they are the United States’s only realistic hope of grabbing a figure skating gold in Sochi, the pressure and expectations could have become intolerable.
+Since they are the United States’ only realistic hope of grabbing a figure skating gold in Sochi, the pressure and expectations could have become intolerable.

 However, 2010 Vancouver silver medalist White said: ”We are not dreading it.
 Trying to be the first Americans to win (ice dance gold at) worlds was a good lesson.